TrojanerHD/youtube-remaining-time/README.md

 ## Installation

 Head over to https://addons.mozilla.org/en-US/firefox/addon/youtube-remaining-time-1/.
+Click “Add to Firefox”.
 There should be a popup asking whether you allow the addon to be installed.
-Click “Add”.
+Click “Continue to Installation”.

 ## Gallery